sahajoydeep2002/Smart-Home-setup-to-track-indoor-temperatures-and-humidity-with-sensors/README.md

 sudo rmmod dvb_usb_rtl28xxu rtl2832
 in that case.
 If everything went well, the receiver is ready to get sensor data and rtl_433 helps with processing, so that after a few seconds you should get signals in the nearby area (yes, even temperature sensor data of your neighbor's or sensor data of connected cars.)

+Incoming Messages

+Incoming Messages (2)

+Hurray, hardware is running!

+Proceed to the second part of the tutorial "Get and process your smart home sensor data with MQTT Broker Mosquitto and a Node.js backend".